 Lenders need to think long and hard about how willing a community is to come up with a sustainable solution to the affordable housing problem.
 A lot of cities and a lot of counties need to figure out what they can do to make their zoning processes easier and what they can do to speed up the permitting process.

 I think that what we see working amongst developers today and in communities is mixed-income housing.
-Housing where you have people of all incomes working or rather owning or renting and living side by side.
+Housing where you have people of all incomes working, rather owning or renting and living side by side.
 I think that’s the future.

 I mean, I think the things that work is when you have collaboration between the various stakeholders in those communities working together, having a plan in place, trying to make a difference.

 It’s going to require collaboration from the private sector, from the public sector, from the nonprofit sector, from states and local municipalities, and the federal government.
 So those are folks that don’t typically work real well together, at least not historically.
 So, we do need strong leadership, I think, coming from Washington, D.C., and from Sacramento and from the Capitol and whatnot that are really educating the public that this is a crisis that affects everybody, not just a handful of people that are out there sort of being challenged by this problem directly.

 This video has been updated to include Gary Acosta, CEO of the National Association of Hispanic Real Estate Professionals.